 After your C-section, you may notice some intense itching on your stomach.
 There can be several causes of itching after a C-section.
 It may be due to hives, an allergic reaction, or even a new allergy you’ve developed during pregnancy.
 Itching can also be a common occurrence during the healing process at your incision site.

-We’ll investigate some of the more common causes for an itchy stomach after a C-section below and suggest some treatments you can use to relieve itching and discomfort at home.
+We’ll investigate some of the more common causes of an itchy stomach after a C-section below and suggest some treatments you can use to relieve itching and discomfort at home.

-Is it normal to get a rash on your stomach after a C-section?
+Is it normal to get a rash on stomach after C-section?

 A rash on your stomach after a C-section is a normal occurrence.
 Depending on the specific cause, a rash during or after pregnancy can occur in 1% to 20% of women.
 These rashes usually last a few weeks postpartum with no scarring.
 It’s best to talk with your healthcare professional to determine the exact cause and the best treatment for healing.